Scott Olsen: Washington Nationals

 On November 11, 2008, he was traded with left fielder Josh Willingham to the Washington Nationals for second baseman Emilio Bonifacio, and minor leaguers right-hander P.J.
 Dean, and infielder Jake Smolinski.

 Shoulder tendinitis forced Olsen to miss about a month and a half, from May 16 to June 29.

 Olsen missed the rest of the season following a diagnosis of a left labrum tear following a mid-July start.
 Surgery to repair the labrum was performed on July 23, 2009.

 On December 12, 2009, Olsen, was non-tendered a contract by the Washington Nationals, making him a free agent.

 On December 13.
 2009 Olsen, re-signed with the Washington Nationals for 1 year at $1 million.

-In 2010 Olsen started in the minors, but after one class AAA start was called up.
+In 2010 Olsen started in the minors, but after one Triple–A start, he was called up.
 In early May he took a no-hitter into the eighth inning against the Atlanta Braves.
 The game took place amidst a five-game streak where Olsen went 2–0 with a 1.11 ERA.
 On May 21, he experienced stiffness in his left shoulder that forced him to the disabled list.

 On November 6, 2010, Olsen was outrighted by the Nationals, and elected free agency.